Sparser Johnson-Lindenstrauss Transforms: Introduction

 \subsection{Our Approach}

 Our constructions are depicted in \Figure{pictures}. \Figure{pictures}(a) represents the DKS construction of \cite{DKS10} in which each item is hashed to $s$ random target coordinates with replacement.
 Our two schemes achieving $s = \Theta(\eps^{-1}\log(1/\delta))$ are as follows.
-Construction (b) is much like (a) except that we hash coordinates $s$ times {\em without} replacement.
-In (c), the target vector is divided up into $s$ contiguous blocks each of equal size $k/s$, and a given coordinate in the original vector is hashed to a random location in each block (essentially this is the \textsc{CountSketch} of \cite{CCF04}, though we use higher independence in our hash functions).
+Construction (b) is much like (a) except that we hash coordinates $s$ times {\em without} replacement; we call this the {\it graph construction}, since hash locations are specified by a bipartite graph with $d$ left vertices, $k$ right vertices, and left-degree $s$.
+In (c), the target vector is divided into $s$ contiguous blocks each of equal size $k/s$, and a given coordinate in the original vector is hashed to a random location in each block (essentially this is the \textsc{CountSketch} of \cite{CCF04}, though we use a higher degree of independence in our hash functions); we call this the {\it block construction}.
 In all cases (a), (b), and (c), we randomly flip the sign of a coordinate in the original vector and divide by $\sqrt{s}$ before adding it in any location in the target vector.